The Church of Jesus Christ of Latter-day Saints in the Netherlands

 The Church of Jesus Christ of Latter-day Saints was first brought to the Netherlands in 1841, with the first congregation officially established in 1862 in Amsterdam.
 A mission to the Netherlands was organized in 1864, and the Dutch translation of the Book of Mormon was published in 1890.
 Membership grew in the 20th century despite challenges posed by World War I, the Great Depression, and the German invasion of the Netherlands during World War II; approximately 14,000 people were baptized into the Church during its first 100 years in the Netherlands.
 The Dutch government officially recognized the Church in 1955.
 The Netherlands Stake of the Church of Jesus Christ of Latter-day Saints was established in 1961, becoming the first stake established on the European continent.
 The Hague Netherlands Temple was completed in 2002.
-Meetings are now canceled due to the ongoing COVID-19 pandemic.